wp-plugins/awesome-support/readme.txt

 - `attach_files`

 **Do not give your users more than those 5 capabilities**, otherwise they could get administrative privileges.

+= How to disable agent auto-assignment =

+If you need to disable the auto-assignment function and hence have all new tickets assigned to the default agent (set in the plugin general settings), you can add this constant in your theme's `functions.php` file:

+`
+define( 'WPAS_DISABLE_AUTO_ASSIGN', true );
+`

 == Screenshots ==